Criminal case against Cosby could hinge on credibility

 Police describe many of Cosby's various statements as full of contradictions on basic questions such as what drug he told people he once gave to Constand.

-Prosecutors in the United States are allowed to introduce into court such statements from civil lawsuits as long as the material is relevant to their case, lawyers with expertise in criminal defence said.
+Prosecutors in the United States are allowed to introduce into court such statements from civil lawsuits as long as the material is relevant to their case, lawyers with expertise in criminal defense said.

 Cosby, 78, was charged with aggravated indecent assault on Constand.
 He appeared at a court hearing where a judge set his bail at $1 million.